jMacProd/Web-Design-Challenge/README.md

 # Web-Design-Challenge

-* creating a visualization dashboard website using visualizations obtained from the Latitude vs Weather project.
+* Creating a visualization dashboard website using visualizations obtained from the Latitude vs Weather project.
-* In building this dashboard, individual pages were created for each plot and a means by which we can navigate between them.
+* In building this dashboard, individual pages were created for each plot and a means by which to navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 The site will also inlcude a summary landing page, a comparison page of all of the plots and a page to view the data used to build them.

 ## Link to site:
 * https://jmacprod.github.io/Web-Design-Challenge/WebVisualizations/index.html